 How Long Does Sevin Dust Last After Application?

-A great benefit to Sevin Dust is that it lasts for a long time after application—three months, to be exact.
-However, rain or other inclement weather may wash away the Sevin Dust or decrease its effectiveness.
+A great benefit to Sevin Dust is that it lasts for 3 months.
+However, rain or other inclement weather can wash away the Sevin Dust and decrease its effectiveness.
 Once the 3 months have passed or the effectiveness has worn off, you can reapply it.

 Keep track of when you apply Sevin Dust to your yard or outdoor area, especially if your cat plays outside.
-Since this insecticide can be active for so long, you must keep your cat away from the spots where the product was applied.
-Exposure to this insecticide can lead to disastrous consequences for your cat.
+Since it can be active for so long, you must keep your cat away from the spots where the product was applied.
+Exposure to the insecticide can lead to disastrous consequences for your cat.
 Follow the manufacturer guidelines for proper use and exclusion times for pets.

 Why Is Sevin Dust Dangerous for Cats?

-Another way that cats can come into contact with pyrethrins is by owners mistakenly applying a dog flea product onto their cat, or the cat grooming it off a dog.
-These products tend to have a concentration around 40-50% pyrethrins and are highly toxic to cats.
+Another way that cats can come into contact with pyrethrins is by owners mistakenly applying a dog flea product on their cat or the cat grooming it off a dog.
+Flea products for dogs have a concentration of around 40%–50% pyrethrins and are highly toxic to cats.

 Signs of Insecticide Toxicity in Cats

-If you notice any of these signs, contact your vet immediately and remove your cat from the environment where the insecticide is (such as the garden) and stop using the product entirely.
+If you notice any of these signs, contact your vet immediately, remove your cat from the environment where the insecticide is (such as the garden), and stop using the product entirely.

 What Are the Flea Treatment Products Available for My Cat?

-Although vet-approved flea treatments are effective, you’ll also have to treat your home for fleas.
+Although vet-approved flea treatments are effective, you must also treat your home for fleas.
 Sevin Dust cannot be used in your home, and some store-bought pesticides can harm your cat.
-It’s best to contact a professional exterminator that uses pet-friendly chemicals to eradicate the flea population on your property.
+It’s best to contact a professional exterminator who uses pet-friendly chemicals to eradicate the flea population on your property.

 Sevin Dust is an effective insecticide that is not designed for treating feline flea infestations.
 When Sevin Dust comes into contact with our beloved pets, toxicity can occur.
-It can be used outside to kill insect pests by carefully following the manufacturer guidelines.
-Therefore, it is best to contact your vet to determine which flea treatment is right for you and your cat.
+It can be used outside to kill pests by carefully following the manufacturer’s guidelines.
+Therefore, it is best to contact your vet to determine which flea treatment is right for your cat.